Travel Tips

 When is the Best Time to Book a Flight?

-Over the Thanksgiving travel holiday, millions of Americans returned to the skies.
-This actually continued a trend that’s seen demand for travel surging after two slow years.
-And while we all wish money were no object so that we could plan the trip of our dreams without restrictions, the fact is that booking a flight can be pricey — especially given the increased demand.
+In just the past few years, the travel industry has changed tremendously.
+Yet, there’s one aspect that’s remained the same: people are looking to save money.
+Yes, while we all wish money were no object so that we could plan the trip of our dreams without restrictions, the fact is that booking a flight can be pricey.
 Luckily, timing can help savvy travelers score great deals.

 Continuing my series looking at the best time to book travel, let’s talk about when you should be buying flights.
 First, we’ll hop into some of the data and then I’ll add a few tips from my personal experience.
 Ready?
 Let’s go: